 The LT receives many proposals requesting Target of Opportunity status.
-Most Pls are happy to submit their observations using the Phase 2 GUI, shortly (a day or two) after the ToO is discovered.
+Most PIs are happy to submit their observations using the Phase 2 GUI, shortly (a day or two) after the ToO is discovered.
 However, LT users should be aware that the LT is able to respond to ToOs within hours or even minutes of their discovery.
-Pls requiring rapid response to alerts are welcome to contact the LT support staff (ltphase1@ljmu.ac.uk) to discuss this unique service further.
+PIs requiring rapid response to alerts are welcome to contact the LT support staff (ltphasel@ljmu.ac.uk) to discuss this further.

-Changes to the LT Data Access Policy
+LT Data Access Policy

+The LT policy on data access is available here:

+http://telescope.livjm.ac.uk/DataProd/

-Users should be aware that the LT has updated its policy on data access (the policy is available here: http://telescope.livjm.ac.uk/DataProd/).
-Data now remain proprietary to the PI for one year after the end of the semester within which the data were acquired.
+Data remain proprietary to the PI for one year after the end of the semester within which the data were acquired.
 An additional year may be granted by the LT Director, though a clear scientific need must be presented in the proposal.